Blackfell Primary School

 To ensure high standards of teaching and learning in MFL, we implement a curriculum that is progressive throughout Key Stage Two.
 Children are taught MFL in discrete lessons where they can develop their love of learning about other languages and cultures.

 The MFL curriculum at Blackfell Primary School is based upon the 2014 Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught.
-Teachers plan lessons for their class using our bespoke Blackfell Scheme of Work.
+Teachers plan lessons for their class using our bespoke Scheme of Work which has been adapted from 'Language Angels'.
 When teaching MFL, teachers should follow the children’s interests and real-life experiences to ensure their learning is engaging, broad and balanced.
 Before planning a unit of work, teachers should assess children’s prior knowledge and understanding to ensure the work planned is pitched at the correct level.
 A variety of teaching approaches are used based on the teacher’s judgement.

 In MFL, skills in speaking, reading and writing another language are developed through rhymes, songs, stories and repetition.
-In Upper Key Stage Two, children begin to develop their understanding of grammar in another language.
+Children will also begin to develop their understanding of grammar in another language.

 Our MFL curriculum is high quality, well thought out and is planned to demonstrate progression.
-We focus on progression of knowledge and skills and discreet vocabulary progression also form part of the units of work.
 We measure the impact of our curriculum through the following methods:

 - Marking of written work